Here are some basic money-related matters we want to suggest as shoulds!

 You should hold some money (the experts say as much as 2-to-3 months income?) in “ready-cash reserve” savings account.
 This will become your cash cushion for emergencies or special, maybe unexpected needs.
 If your spouse also draws a paycheck, have him/her also save something every payday into a ready-cash savings account.

-You should take full advantage of any retirement plan offered by an employer, especially if your employer matches any of the amount you withhold.
-These accounts generally offer the added advantage of growing on a tax-deferred basis.
+You should take full advantage of any retirement plan offered by an employer, especially if your employer matches any of the

 You should pay off your charge cards– reduce or eliminate any monthly balance as soon as you possibly can.
 According to current data, the average person carries more than $8,000 in credit card debt (usually at a relatively high rate of interest!).
 This can easily add up to well over $1200/year in interest expenses.
 PS: Compare our credit card rate with any other you might have…then call us!